Ludacris

-As an actor, Ludacris is best known for his role as Tej Parker in the Fast and Furious film series, with his first appearance in the franchise coming in 2003.
-His other notable roles include Crash (2004), Gamer (2009), and New Year's Eve (2011).
-In 2021, Bridges created his own children's musical television series for Netflix known as Karma's World, in which he also served as a voice actor.
+Ludacris is cited as one of the first Dirty South rappers to achieve mainstream success in the early 2000s.
+He is the recipient of three Grammy Awards, a Screen Actors Guild Award, a Critics' Choice Award and an MTV Video Music Award.
+Outside of music, he has portrayed the character Tej Parker in the Fast & Furious film series—first appearing in its second film, 2 Fast 2 Furious (2003).
+His other notable acting roles include Crash (2004), Gamer (2009), and New Year's Eve (2011).
+In 2021, he created and starred in the children's animated series Karma's World for Netflix.
 Ludacris is also a private pilot.